House-of-IoT/.github/profile/README.md

     documentation to learn more about this feature.

 - Auto-Scheduling device actions
-  - Won't have time to load the HOI interface and turn off your smart sprinkler system in 30 minutes?
+  - Won't have time to load the HOI interface and turn off your custom smart sprinkler system in 30 minutes?
 You can use the [Auto Scheduling](https://github.com/House-of-IoT/HOI-GeneralServer/blob/master/Docs/AutoScheduling.MD) feature to schedule the action in advance.